Venus of Dolní Věstonice

 The Venus of Dolní Věstonice (Věstonická venuše) is a Venus figurine, a ceramic statuette of a nude female figure dated to 31,000–27,000 years ago (Gravettian industry).
-It was found at the Paleolithic site Dolní Věstonice in the Moravian basin south of Brno, in the base of Děvín Mountain in what is today the Czech Republic.
+It was found at the Paleolithic site Dolní Věstonice south of Brno, in the base of Děvín mountain in what is today the Czech Republic.
 This figurine and a few others from locations nearby are the oldest known ceramic articles in the world.